morgendagen/riden-dongle/README.md

 ![Image](esp8684_based.jpg)

 That ESP8684 is not yet supported.
 But you can make it work by removing the ESP8684 and soldering a ESP-12F in place.
-Those modules can still be found.
+Those WiFi modules can still be found.
 See here how to do it:

 ![Image](riden-retrograded-dongle-schema.png)

 (the led on the board will not be used by the software)

-Be aware that some sellers of Riden dongles with images that show the new form factor, but with ESP-12F, may in reality deliver you a ESP8684 dongle.
+Be aware that some sellers of Riden dongles may deliver you an ESP8684 dongle, even if their images show a ESP-12F on the dongle.

 ## Download the Firmware from GitHub